Ilan is a huge fan of anime and video games since he can remember himself. He is also an aspiring author who wishes to write fantasy novels.

 KonoSuba is a deliciously hilarious parody of Iseki anime, fantasy archetypes and RPG elements that over the course of its very short running time - 10 episodes - manages to make fun of multiple tropes, character roles and cliches we often see and detest in such works.

-Instead of an overpowered male protagonist and a beautifully selfless heroine that progressively fall in love we have a sarcastic loser and a spoiled whiny brat that can’t stand each other and bicker almost all the time.
-The powerful and seemingly reasonable magician girl turns out to be a useless one-trick pony and the gorgeous paladin woman is a masochistic psycho whose unparalleled strength is off put by her terrible accuracy.
+Instead of an overpowered male protagonist and a beautifully selfless heroine that progressively fall in love, we have a sarcastic loser and a spoiled whiny brat that can’t stand each other and bicker almost all the time.
+The powerful and seemingly reasonable magician girl turns out to be a useless one-trick pony and the gorgeous paladin woman is a masochistic psycho whose unparalleled strength is off-put by her terrible accuracy.

 As you may have realized by now, the story here is merely an excuse for literal mountains of comedic situations and misunderstandings that the characters get intertwined in, all while puking fun and mocking the very idea of being trapped in another world; dream of being an overpowered badass hero?
-Too bad, you’re below average in almost every stat and the people around you think you’re a pervert and an idiot.
+Too bad, you’re below average in almost every state and the people around you think you’re a pervert and an idiot.

 A beautiful goddess is by your side?
-Well, she is beautiful, but also needy and overall useless beside some cheap party tricks; you want to embark on an epic quest to defeat the forces of evil?
+Well, she is beautiful, but also needy and overall useless besides some cheap party tricks; you want to embark on an epic quest to defeat the forces of evil?
 Good luck ever getting out of the beginner town you’ve seen in every RPG game ever; and of course, you want to be surrounded by a harem of gorgeous ladies?
 Bad luck because they are all problem children that just hinder your progress.

 The very premise of fantasy RPG settings is torn apart in the most hilarious ways possible and KonoSuba never shies away from showing how unbelievably ridiculous it can look.
-More often than not, our heroes’ (if you can call them that) efforts are met with amusing failures and even when they succeed, consequences of their actions lead to funny after-effects.
+More often than not, our heroes' (if you can call them that) efforts are met with amusing failures, and even when they succeed, the consequences of their actions lead to funny after-effects.